 - Photographs: © Jakub Skokan and Martin Tůma from BoysPlayNice

 It is rare to use timber on a construction of this magnitude.
 It also creates a new kind of experience where people better realise how small they are in the bosom of nature.
 I don’t know of any other timber construction with steel elements of a similar size and purpose.

 There are constructions of a similar size but ours takes on an abstract form that suggests the flight of a nocturnal butterfly whose path is seemingly chaotic.
 It offers an endless amount of views, situations and moments where an indiscernible human being enters the depth and emerges on the outskirts of this natural structure…”

 Sky Walk Article by Fránek Architects

 Sky walk is located very close to the cottage Slaměnka, at the top station of chair lift Sněžník, at an altitude of 1,116 meters above sea level.
-Its height is 55 meters and the summit can be easily reached along a wooden path with strollers and wheelchairs.
+Its height is 55 meters, and the summit can be easily reached along a wooden path with strollers and wheelchairs.
 More adventurous visitors can use unique 101 m long stainless slider with windows.

-You can enjoy the beautiful views of the entire massif of the Králický Sněžník with scenic valley of Morava river, in the distance, then the main ridge of Jeseníky and Krkonoše Mountains.
+You can enjoy the beautiful views of the entire massif of the Králický Sněžník with the scenic valley of Morava river, in the distance, then the main ridge of Jeseníky and Krkonoše Mountains.

-“We have to say that constructing the Sky Walk was a unique experience and that it literally meant a path of courage and self-knowledge to us.
-So far, we have worked on various challenges and we thought that this one would be like the others, but we soon found out that the Sky Walk was the real thing.
+“We have to say that constructing the Sky Walk was a unique experience and that it meant a path of courage and self-knowledge to us.
+So far, we have worked on various challenges, and we thought that this one would be like the others, but we soon found out that the Sky Walk was the real thing.

 Radek Ondruch, Executive Director